Lulu Belle (film)

 Lulu Belle is a 1948 American drama musical romance film directed by Leslie Fenton and starring Dorothy Lamour.
-The film was an adaption of a sensational 1926 hit play by Charles MacArthur and Edward Sheldon, about a mulatto songstress, a "man-trap" who bewitched powerful men in New Orleans.
-This convoluted but heavily Code-sanitized film version of the play was about a Caucasian songbird who could not be true to her boxer beau.
+The film was a loose and highly sanitized adaptation of Charles MacArthur and Edward Sheldon's hit 1926 Broadway play of the same name.
+The play was a critique of American middle class morality and inter-racial relationships and told the story of Lulu Belle, a black cabaret performer and prostitute in Harlem, who becomes the object of desire for first a white married barber and later a white boxer.

+The play's theme of miscegenation and its authentic depiction of black life and community in 1920s Harlem was completely removed from the film; which was uncomfortable with the play's openness about both sex and race.
+The resulting film was a convoluted and heavily Code-censored film version of the play.
+Lulu Belle was transformed from a black prostitute from Harlem into a white blues singer from Mississippi who could not be true to her boxer beau.
+The film also transformed the play into a musical as the original stage work contained little music.
+The film also re-wrote the ending.
+In the play Lulu is murdered and no characters are left in a positive situation.
+In the film Lulu is only injured and the work ends on a bitter-sweet note.
 Although the film offered a change of pace for its star, Dorothy Lamour, it was not a success at the box office.

 Plot

-Famous Broadway singer Lulu Belle (Dorothy Lamour) and Harry Randolph (Otto Kruger), her rich suitor, are found shot and severely wounded in her dressing room one night after the show.
-They are discovered by Lulu's best friend, Molly Benson (Glenda Farrell), and taken unconscious to the hospital.
+Famous Broadway singer Lulu Belle and Harry Randolph, her rich suitor, are found shot and severely wounded in her dressing room one night after the show.
+They are discovered by Lulu's best friend, Molly Benson, and taken unconscious to the hospital.

-Lulu's ex-husband, George Davis (George Montgomery), is accused of the shooting, since he has been previously convicted of attempted murder of another man who got too close to Lulu.
+Lulu's ex-husband, George Davis, is accused of the shooting, since he has been previously convicted of attempted murder of another man who got too close to Lulu.
 During George's interrogation he tells the story of how he met Lulu for the first time.
 She was performing in a dodgy place called the Natchez Café, and he was so taken with her that he left his fiancée and law practice to elope with her to New Orleans.
-They lived a wild life of luxury for awhile until his money ran out.
-She left for another man, high-stakes gambler Mark Brady (Albert Dekker) to support her expensive lifestyle.
+They lived a wild life of luxury for a while until his money ran out.
+She left for another man, high-stakes gambler Mark Brady to support her expensive lifestyle.

 George realizes that Lulu is bad news and leaves her.
 It doesn't take long before they get back together again.
 Lulu is offered a job by Mark, as a singer at a club he is starting, and George starts drinking heavily to drown his sorrows.
 He tries to get Molly to help stop Lulu's way of life.
 Lulu wants to divorce him to set him free.
-That night a wealthy man named Harry Randolph comes to visit the club with his wife (Charlotte Wynters).
+That night a wealthy man named Harry Randolph comes to visit the club with his wife.
 He is immediately smitten with Lulu, and decides to help her become a star on Broadway.